bourbon-vanilla/Compact-Log-Format-Viewer/README.md

 >**Note:** If you `npm run start` before you have compiled the TypeScript files then Electron will complain about not finding the entry point file.
 Additionally if you have also not run `dotnet publish` then the underlying WebAPI which we communicate with will not be running.

+### Build - WPF Client
+The easiest way to build the WPF Client is
+- to get Visual Studio v >=16.3
+- open the LogViewer.sln file
+- right-click on LogViewer.Wpf.Client project
+- select "Build" from the open context menu

 ## 3rd Party Libraries 💖💖
 This package uses the following libraries:
 - Serilog.Formatting.Compact.Reader